nickmancari/go_start/README.md

 #### New to Come:
 * Script will check the enviroment to see if GO is already installed and, if so, check the verison and do an update if necessary.
+* Version check will automatically get the latest version number and compare with version variable